yuribogomolov/sttn/src/sttn/eval/README.md

-Below, we provide a dataset supplementary text file with the description of data providers, awareness metrics and how to treat certain categories and situations represented in the queries.
+Below, we provide a dataset supplementary text file with the description of data providers, awareness metrics, and how to treat certain categories and situations represented in the queries.

 # Used Data Providers
 ## Origin-Destination Employment Data Provider